-Surrounded by thirty acres of lush green meadows, woodlands and orchards, this historic barn conversion is located in the tiny hamlet of Malderen, halfway between Antwerp and Brussels.
+Surrounded by 30 acres of lush green meadows, woodlands and orchards, this historic barn conversion is located in the tiny hamlet of Malderen, halfway between Antwerp and Brussels.

 Built in the early 20th century, the charm of the historic structure has changed little from the outside, with its classic brick facade nestled into the walled gardens.
 Smartly integrating all of the original timber beams, the interiors have been thoroughly updated with a fresh, modern aesthetic.